Lesson 6 of 40

 .SetProperty(o => o.UpdatedAt, DateTime.UtcNow));

-Part 2: Working with JSON columns
+Part 2: JSON Columns

 {